cometbid-sfi/.github/CONTRIBUTING.md

-# Contributing to [Organization Name]
+# Contributing to CTF Community Open-source Platform

 First off, thank you for considering contributing to our projects!
-It's people like you that make [Organization Name] such a great community.
+It's people like you that make [CTF Community] such a great community.

 ## Code of Conduct